 Mentorship, whether formal or informal, is a way to intentionally create these connections.
 As a social and collaborative learning company, NovoEd is deeply committed to mentorship, fusing productized insights from users with proven learning science and enterprise rigor.
 NovoEd believes that feedback and involvement in learning is a more critical capability than matching people and scheduling meetings (the attributes most superficially associated with mentoring); meeting in itself does not generate value.
 In this sense, mentoring is a flexible concept and can be actively and continually interpreted.
 For example, it can occur within a specific journey (tied to a program) as well as at the overall organizational level (an arrangement spanning the whole journey).

-At a micro level, mentoring empowers learners with consistent feedback and guidance, contextualized in the business and woven into the flow of learning, putting internal expertise to use through shared experiences.
+At a micro level, online mentoring empowers learners with consistent feedback and guidance, contextualized in the business and woven into the flow of learning, putting internal expertise to use through shared experiences.
 Scaling this dynamic at the enterprise level force-multiplies the connectedness in an organization.
 Mentorship may strike some as a nice-to-have or may conjure associations of mandatory HR programs that don’t move the needle for business results, but, in truth, is incredibly multifaceted and intricate, enriching multiple parties at any given moment.
 The mentor can transfer and document her knowledge/deep capability; the learner can receive the wisdom in the frame of a one-to-one relationship; and the organization can use analytics to make educated decisions about interventions and resource deployment.
 The applications are numerous and touch every facet of corporate life from Leadership to Onboarding to Digital Transformation and Sustainability programs.

 At a macro level, mentoring is not one-size-fits-all: mentoring at McKinsey is not the same thing as mentoring at Caterpillar.
 The sharing of organizational knowledge is specific and unique to the company, but also to the goals of the individual mentor and mentee.
 In some cases, the program may need to be run by HR, in some cases by the business unit.
 Sometimes it’s cross-functional, sometimes cross-hierarchy and sometimes an expression of mobility and growth paths.
 For example, mentoring can be the path to leadership development (a soft test to see whether you can become a leader, a way to learn the critical skills of being accountable for someone else’s development).
 In this sense, it can look similar to “internal coaching.”